 If you like this podcast, you’ll love Healthy Deviant U!

 Healthy Deviant U (or HDU, for short) is Pilar’s four-phase, year-long online program that will equip you to become a healthy, happy person in the face of real obstacles.
-A new cohort starts March 25!
-Learn more and sign up here.
+Learn more here.

 Share the Love!